limchengwei/MCP23017_PCB/README.md

 We will blink the LEDs with blink without delay, using the millis() function.

+For this PCB, we will use the CH340 USB to TTL converter for power.
+The left of the PCB is 0V.

+The GPIO1B/A for MCP1, the bottom left is pin GPIO1B, the top left is pin GPIO1A.

+Note that the SCL/SDA, the SCL occupies the left column and the SDA occupies the right column.

 Please have a look at the finished product at https://youtu.be/jTqL6OeRdE8.

 Once again, I would like to thank JLCPCB for sponsoring this project.
 Please order your PCB at https://jlcpcb.com/RAT.